Blotch3D/Blotch3D/README.md

 thread) but that will also be very subject to exhausting its thread, then you can put the application code in FrameDraw rather than in FrameProc, as long as the code adjusts itself to account for variations in how often it is called.
+This may save CPU when it is being exhausted because the FrameDraw is called less often in that case.

 If you are developing a multithreaded app, then when other threads need to create, change, or destroy 3D resources or otherwise do something in